SharedSmally/doc/1app/devops/EFK.md

 - LogStash: Use filebeat to push logging to LogStash; Good with ES and Kibana.

 ## Visualization
-- Kibana: With ElasticSearch as DataSource
+- Kibana: With ElasticSearch as DataSource (Logging Searching and Analysis; with Machine Learning)
 - Grafana: Mostly used by InfluxDB, Graphite, and Elasticsearch.
 Good for time series analytics Commeicial Software
 - Splunk